 Athena Calderone, Interior Designer and Founder of EyeSwoon

 Athena Calderone is the epitome of elegance.
-The interior designer, homemaker, chef, and mom has effortless entertaining (inside and out) down to an art.
+The interior designer, homemaker, chef, lifestyle blogger, and mom has effortless entertaining (inside and out) down to an art.
 We are constantly inspired by her flawless yet approachable style.
 But despite the glossy images proposing a perfect world, Calderone is very familiar with the gloomy clouds of self-doubt.

 "The hardest and most important lesson has been to trust myself and to keep putting one foot in front of the other, come what may," she said.
 "I have built a career out of being a bit of a chameleon, molding myself to a great many visual endeavors, but until I began to celebrate all sides of myself without apology, I let my fear debilitate my creativity.
 Don't get me wrong, the fear still creeps in sometimes—I just don't allow it to cripple me anymore."